hrz-unimr/netpoint/README.md

 ========

 ## Introduction ##
-* A customizable webkiosk system based on Debian-Live and Firefox / seb.
+* A customizable webkiosk system based on Debian-Live and Firefox (Iceweasel) or seb.

 ## Requirements ##
 * Debian Linux (Wheezy recommended)